Understanding the Distinction Between RFI and RFP

 • Process bottlenecks that added unnecessary time

-Organizations that systematically improve their RFI/RFP templates over time reduce procurement cycle time by 25-30% annually while improving selection accuracy.
+Organizations that systematically improve their RFI/RFP templates over time reduce procurement cycle time while improving selection accuracy.

 Create a "question library" organized by category (security, integration, implementation, etc.) that you refine after each cycle.
 This institutional knowledge prevents starting from scratch each time while ensuring questions reflect current best practices.